MegaMek/megamek.github.io/_posts/2023-10-21-New Development Release v0.49.15.md

 + Issue #1552: Added Arrow IV air defense missiles; Princess can use them if available
 + Issue #4782: Argotera now has full-head ejection system
 + Fix #4780: Players can once again fire during the point blank phase
-+ Fix #4779: Mechs can once again sprint
++ Fix #4779: Meks can once again sprint
 + Fix #4768: Improved gauss rifles nerfed - take a +1 penalty to the TN when fired from small aeros
 + Issue #4550: Improve Princess logic regarding placement of units in deep water
 + Issue #2698: Attempt to reduce bot speed in low gravity